wp-plugins/sx-no-homepage-pagination/readme.txt

 == Description ==

-SX No Homepage Pagination removes properly any homepage pagination (whatever plugin or function you are using) and redirect useless paginated content.
+SX No Homepage Pagination removes properly any homepage pagination (whatever plugin or function you are using) and redirects useless paginated content.

 This plugin works on any default homepage, not on a blog page.